codeforlansing/codeofconduct/README.md

 All Code for Lansing network activities, events, and digital forums and their staff, presenters, and participants are held to an anti-harassment policy, included below.

 In addition to governing our own events by this policy, Code for Lansing will only lend our brand and fund groups that offer an anti-harassment policy to their attendees.
-For information on how to offer an anti-harassment policy to your group, <a href="https://docs.google.com/a/codeforamerica.org/document/d/1Zg2FDt7awgfCmdcbzMwKHMb1A7KDOhs_z7ibCb3TLLQ/edit">see this guide</a>.
+For information on how to offer an anti-harassment policy to your group, [see this guide](https://docs.google.com/a/codeforamerica.org/document/d/1Zg2FDt7awgfCmdcbzMwKHMb1A7KDOhs_z7ibCb3TLLQ/edit).

 Code for Lansing is dedicated to providing a harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of staff, presenters, and participants in any form.
 Sexual language and imagery is not appropriate for any Code for Lansing event or network activity, including talks.
 Anyone in violation of these policies may be expelled from Code for Lansing network activities, events, and digital forums, at the discretion of the event organizer or forum administrator.